ywamsendai/new-ywamsendai.org/content/en/home/get-involved.md

 active = true  # Activate this widget? true/false
 weight = 25  # Order that this section will appear.

-title = "Chase After Your God-Given Dream." subtitle = "A world of opportunities"
+title = "The harvest is plentiful." subtitle = "Join us in Sendai"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.